isaacovercast/QuoteWall/README.md

 * The draw polygon function in R, man I use that every fucking day" - FB
 * "Instead of all models are wrong some are useful, they give us “What does the best of a narrow set of bad models tell us about biology?" - MH
 * "I’m gonna make the list on paper because my head is unreliable" - IO
-* "No body hates things like skip hates things." -SR
+* "Nobody hates things like skip hates things." -SR
 * "Time to simulate some baby data" - IO
 * "People say you can't run from your problems, but as long as your problems aren't the police hunting you down or something, you totally can" - SH
 * "Just because something can be done doesn’t mean it should be." - Reviewer 2